-Compare with what Nicolas Windpassinger, author of the IoT business book ‘Digitize or Die’ wrote in a blog post on orchestrating trust across partnerships and IoT accelerates the need to co-build trust in changing supplier to partnership relations:
+Compare with what Nicolas Windpassinger, author of the IoT business book ‘Digitize or Die’ wrote on orchestrating trust across partnerships and IoT accelerates the need to co-build trust in changing supplier to partnership relations:

 “IoT is a buzzword that describes the rebranding of the existing machine-to-machine (M2M) market…in a more open, consistent ecosystem and global landscape of actors (manufacturers, software providers, system integrators, developers, etc.)…co-creation, co-development, cross expertise collaboration will be where the differentiation will happen.
 The technology is an enabler, the collaboration the accelerator”.